 To run the Clang tools to analyze an open project:

 - Select the files to apply the checks to.

 The found issues are displayed in the Clang-Tidy and Clazy view:

-Select the link in the Location column to move to the location where the issue appears in the code editor.
+Double-click an issue to move to the location where the issue appears in the code editor.

 To configure Clang diagnostics globally for Clang tools: